 When you have an insurance claim, your insurance company may send out a claims adjuster to investigate the incident and report back to the insurance company.
 The insurance claims adjuster works on behalf of the insurance company.
 It’s their job to make sure the insurance company doesn’t pay out any more than necessary for any individual claim.
 In short, the claims adjuster represents the interests of the insurance company.
+Hiring a public adjuster is crucial here.

 Most people don’t realize that they have the option of hiring a Public Adjuster.
-Public Adjusters don’t work for the insurance company.
+They don’t work for the insurance company.
 They don’t represent the insurance company’s interests, but they are ethically obligated to be fair in their determination.
 A Public Adjuster must be licensed in the state in which they do business.
 Public adjusters specialize in managing all the different steps of an insurance claim, but they work to represent the policyholder, not the insurance company.
 It’s very important to realize that a P

-A public Adjuster works for the public, but they are independently employed.
+A public adjuster works for the public, but they are independently employed.
 In other words, a public Adjuster doesn’t work for any agency or government body.
 They work for a Public Adjuster company and each Public Adjuster must carry their own license, which is issued by the state.

 What Does a Public Adjuster Do?